ecc1/gnarl/README.md

 * `mmtune` finds the frequency at which the pump responds with the strongest signal and displays the results graphically

+* `pumpclock` retrieves the time from a Medtronic insulin pump and uses it to display a digital clock

+* `wifi` connects to a WiFi network, obtains an IP address, and prints it on the serial console

+* `nightscout` retrieves recent entries from a Nightscout server and prints them on the serial console

 To build the `blink` application, for example:

 1. In the top level of this repository, type `make blink`